 Recognition of our input and effectiveness in this particular KTP came with the first-ever triple award made under the KTP programme.
-Our partnership with Caledonian Aerotech (formerly known as Caledonian Alloys) won a Winning Partnership Award, the Engineering Excellence Award, sponsored by the Royal Academy of Engineering, and the Best Partnership Programme in 2008.
-This year, Caledonian is the proud winner of the 2010 Scottish KTP Awards and won the UK KTP Awards Engineering Excellence Award.
+Our partnership with Caledonian Aerotech (formerly known as Caledonian Alloys) won a Winning Partnership Award, the Engineering Excellence Award, sponsored by the Royal Academy of Engineering, and the Best Partnership Programme in 2008; then went on to win the 2010 Scottish KTP Awards and the UK KTP Awards Engineering Excellence Award.

 About Caledonian Aerotech

-I found myself energised by tackling real world problems and seeing the fruits of our labour in the workplace.Robin Westacott, School of Engineering and Physical Sciences
+I was energised by tackling real-world problems and seeing the fruits of our labour in the workplace.Robin Westacott, School of Engineering and Physical Sciences

 Caledonian Aerotech has carved a lucrative niche in the multi-billion dollar global aerospace market by recycling and processing the special alloys used in the production of aircraft engines, land-based turbines and in the petrochemical industries.